-Under the current funding policy, the Hospital is essentially funded by using a budget base approved by the North East Local Health Integration Network.
+Under the current funding policy, the Hospital is essentially funded by using a budget base approved by the Ministry of Health / Ontario Health North.
 The Hospital is allowed to retain any excess of revenues over expenses derived from its operations and, conversely, retains responsibility for any deficit it may occur.